evprkr/gem/README.md

 ## "Planned" Features
 * Customizable keyboard shortcuts that utilize a leader key for platform-agnosticism
-* Commandline with customizable commands
+* Commandline with customizable commands plus a bunch of useful built-in commands
 * Syntax highlighting for major languages
-* Statusline showing the current file, save status, cursor position, etc.
 * Tabline for keeping multiple buffers open and switching between them
 * Easy configuration done with YAML (because I like YAML)
 * Built-in parsing for custom color schemes (also made with YAML)